uavn/admin/README.md

       ->addFileWidget('pic', __DIR__ . '/upload')
       // This field will geretate textarea on edit page ->addTextWidget('desc')
+      // This field will geretate checkbox on edit page ->addCheckWidget('isSold')
       // Field categoryId maps to table category will show category.name field in list and dropdown ->addRelation('categoryId', 'category', 'name')
       // This adds many-to-many widget on edit page: